Have you ever been in a serious accident? If not, I'll tell you what it's like.

 The comparison isn’t a stretch.
 We have seen a hard right shift in Europe that has manifested as rage against Muslims in the form of torched refugee camps and discriminatory laws in parts of Sweden and France.
 Islamophobia is a common cause du jour in the face of the largely Muslim diaspora that has resulted from war in the Middle East and accelerating climate change.
 We already live in a world where Australia ships its desperate refugees, many of whom are Muslims, to squalid camps in Papua New Guinea.
 And let’s not forget what Trump said on the campaign trail: Guantanamo is staying open and he's going to fill it up.

-However many things Trump will back down from or abandon altogether, this promise is one among many that he and his cohorts would love to make good.
+However many things Trump will back down from or forget altogether, this promise is one among many that he and his cohorts would love to make good.
 Sadly, many right-wing populists in Europe agree with this thinking.
-Trump not one lone wolf, he's one among several (nevermind his cabinet).
+Trump is not one lone wolf, he's one among several (nevermind his cabinet).
 If history tells us anything, these guys tend to come in historical packages, uniting together in the name of burning the world and sometimes turning on one another in their own megalomaniacal pursuit.

 I realize that many news outlets are trying to normalize what is happening.
 I realize that President Obama has worked hard to reassure us.
 I realize that many around you might be shrugging their shoulders and saying “it’s just politics” as though policy has no impact on reality.
 I realize that everything is filtered through social media and clickbait headlines which makes things seem light at worst and detached from reality at best.
 But they aren't.
 This is real and dire.

-Trump may look goofy, but he's dangerous - his cohorts perhaps even more so.
-I'm convinced that the reason many aren't terrified Trump is because he is so ridiculous looking.
+Trump may look goofy, but he's dangerous – his cohorts perhaps even more so.
+I'm convinced that the reason many aren't terrified of Trump is because he is so ridiculous looking.
 We have a hard time assigning sinister intentions to those who appear so comical.
 But have any of you ever taken a look at North Korea's leaders?

 EVERY.
 SINGLE.
 TIME.
 Throughout history, without fail, human tragedies have taken place because no one took anything seriously until guns or camp chimneys were smoking.
 Until that point, most wrote off dangerous rhetoric as “just politics” or absurd – the New York Times dismissed Hitler as a buffoon in 1922 – and by the time they saw how disastrous the situation had become, they were unable to stop it.